robocode-dev/tank-royale/buildDocs/docs/articles/gui.md

 - Joined Bots (local/remote)
 - Selected Bots (battle participants)

-Besides these lists, the window contains 'Set game rules and type' at the top to select the [game type] for the battle:
+Besides these lists, the window contains 'Select game type' at the top to select the [game type] for the battle.
+Note that you can adjust the rules for a specific game type by clicking the 'Setup Rules' button.

 ![Setup rules and game type](../images/gui/setup-rules-and-game-type.png)